zwelshman/research-software-engineering-resources/README.md

 The [Github Page](https://zwelshman.github.io/research-software-engineering-resources/) for this repo contains potentially useful resources about RSE.
 It was created becase I found a lot of RSE resouces from different groups.

-# research-software-engineering-resources
-A collection of links and resources that point to work related to Research Software Engineering.

 ## List of reseache software engineering resources for anyone interested.

 <b>Communities:</b> 🧑‍🤝‍🧑: